 The Primary Contractor or its BH-MCO must have written policies and procedures to maintain the confidentiality of and provide Member and other requesting entities access to the record, consistent with applicable state and federal confidentiality requirements.
-The Commonwealth, including the Office of Attorney General Medicaid Fraud Control Section, must be afforded prompt access to all Members' clinical records whether electronic or paper.
+The Commonwealth must be afforded prompt access to all Members' clinical records whether electronic or paper.